Master of Data Science

 A competitive edge in data science

 Data is “the new oil” of the 21st century.
-Big data and data science is an emerging area of necessity for many fields—from science and engineering to economics and digital humanities.
+Big data and data science are revolutionising many fields—from science and engineering to economics, the tech sector, and digital humanities.

-- Undertake a specialised introductory IT program in your first semester.
+- Undertake a specialised introductory data science program in your first study period.

 - Build core skills in programming (Python, R, and Julia), mathematics and statistical data science.

 - Learn how data science techniques can drive changes in organisations, industries and communities.

-- Advance your abilities in chosen areas of interest.
+- Use data to answer questions in your chosen areas of interest.

-- Combine and apply your learning in a significant project.
+- Apply your learning in a significant research project or internship.

-You might help big businesses use data to make more informed decisions in the face of uncertainty.
+You might help large or small businesses use data to make more informed decisions in the face of uncertainty.
 You could analyse data to forecast trends and predict risk in industry, government, or science.
-Perhaps you’ll come up with innovative management systems as a data architect.
+Perhaps you’ll come up with innovative big data management systems as a data architect.
 Whatever you do, you’ll be at the cutting edge of one of the most rapidly-growing fields in the workforce right now.

-This program is accredited by the Australian Computer Society (ACS) – please see the Careers section below for more accreditation and careers information.
+This program is accredited by the Australian Computer Society (ACS) .

 Choose your applicant type to view the relevant admissions